Sammmte/Paps-PlainStateMachine/README.md

   ]
 ```

-The "url" field represents the url where Paps.FSM packages is hosted.
+The "url" field represents the url where Paps Plain State Machine packages is hosted.

 the "scopes" field represents the permitted package "namespaces".
 For example if you want to use two packages with names "pepe.awesome-feature" and "pepe.fantastic-feature", you could write both names in the "scopes" object, or simply write "pepe".